Get Active! 7 Foreign Language Activities That Keep Students on Their Toes

-The way to succeed is to make work not seem like work.
-Make it fun and engaging!
+The best way to succeed in teaching a foreign language is to make work not seem like work.
+Language learning should be fun and engaging—for your students and you.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)